Development branches

 Running a Component in a Branch

 A component that uses the Common Interface can be run in a branch without any changes to the code.
-Notable exceptions are components that modify external resources (for example, database writers) and components that use forwarded Storage token to interact with Storage API.
+Notable exceptions include components that modify external resources (e.g., database writers) and those that use forwarded Storage tokens to interact with the Storage API.

-How to Tell a Component is Executed in Branch Context?
+Is a Component Executed in a Branch Context?

-When the runner executes a job in a branch, it sets the KBC_BRANCHID environment variable to the current branch ID.
-This ID is unique for each branch in the whole stack.
+When the runner executes a job in a branch, it sets the KBC_BRANCHID environment variable to the current branch ID, which is unique accross the stack.

-The fact that the component is executed in a branch is not very important for the component itself.
-It behaves the same way, and all the heavy lifting is done by the Keboola job runner.
+Typically, the fact that a component is executed in a branch is not very important to the component itself.
+It behaves the same way, and the Keboola job runner does all the heavy lifting.

-The only exception is if the component interacts with Storage API directly using a forwarded Storage token.
-In that case, it needs to take the branch ID into consideration.
-Any such component is a subject of a separate component review by Keboola to ensure the implementation is correct.
+The exception is when a component directly interacts with the Storage API using a forwarded Storage token; it must then consider the branch ID.
+These components are subject to a separate review by Keboola to verify correct implementation.

 Input and Output Mapping in a Development Branch